Return to No Frills NZ Literature home page.

 (This is a revised version of the story which first appeared in Everyday Life in Paradise.)

-Of my entire overseas trip, the clearest and most honest impression I have left is of Auckland Airport.
-I remember its imposing size.
+Of my entire overseas trip the clearest and most honest impression I have remaining is of Auckland Airport.
+I remember its imposing size when I left the country.
 I remember glimpses across the fence of the long, flat tarmac in the wide centre of dry Mangere grassland, as I pushed everything on a trolley from the domestic to international terminals.
-At the terminal's entrance a grand, sweeping road was clotted with taxis, buses and cars arriving and departing; there were luxuriant palms and creepers and, overhead, above the broad white verandas of the building, exotic logos peeped up on the tail-sections of jumbo jets.
+At the international terminal's entrance a grand, sweeping road was clotted with taxis, buses and cars arriving and departing; there were luxuriant palms and creepers and, overhead, above the broad white verandas of the building, exotic logos peeped up on the tail-sections of jumbo jets.
 When I returned three and a half years later, I saw one or two planes dwarfing a tiny building, a deserted driveway in the middle of nowhere and a lot of stringy plants.

 I kept moving.
 I crossed the States and then headed down through South America, having adventures that seem, in retrospect, like something out of a book.
 Flying to London, I worked with homesick Kiwis in a pub and saved enough money to go sightseeing in Europe, east to the Soviet Union, then back down through the boot of Italy to Tunisia.
 I did it all.
 I greedily did everything that all the other travellers said you should do.
 I spent a year travelling in West Africa, negotiating my way into friendly countries, and in Johannesburg I kept my eyes shut to apartheid long enough to earn more money and fly to India.
 I followed the hippie trail to Nepal and down across Southeast Asia until Darwin.
 Then I drove all the way to Sydney and flew home.
 Three and a half years.
 In the stuffy, wide-bodied jet on the flight back, an infant over the aisle kept standing up on the seat, pointing at me and saying, 'Car!...car!'
 The mother restrained her child, and I smiled politely, but the overgrown baby continued with fanatical determination.